 People have travelled to Pamukkale since Roman times to soak in the mineral-rich water.
 We even saw people coating themselves from head to toe in mud!
 Once you’ve finished splashing around in the pools take a walk amongst the ruins of Hierapolis that sit above the terraces.
 And be sure to pop into Cleopatra’s pool for a dip amongst centuries old marble columns.
 Just like the Romans did.

 Turkey is a richly historical land with a fascinating culture and jaw-dropping scenery.
-And there are many more things to do in Turkey than can be listed here.
+And there are many more places to visit in Turkey than can be listed here.
 Why not visit and discover them for yourself?

 Enjoyed this post – please pin it!